fun-with-serverless/rustifying-serverless/README.md

   # Build the application and deploy it.
   poe build-and-deploy
   ```
-- The main application resides in `s3-admin-app`,  Rust bindings are in `s3-ops-rust-lib` and the extension in `analytics-extension`.
+- The main application is located in `s3-admin-app`, the Rust bindings are in `s3-ops-rust-lib`, and the extension is in `analytics-extension`.

 ## Local development
  ```bash